The possible implosion of the restaurant industry in Manila

 The problem facing the industry is the lack of originality and the blatant copying that exists.
 And this is why so many fail.
 The other challenge is the changing nature of the consumers.
 The past three years is an example.

 How many new food parks have opened and how many are scheduled to open?
-How many new American BBQ places have opened in the past 24 months?
+How many new American barbecue places have opened in the past 24 months?
 How many new burger joints?
 How many new speakeasy bars?
 How many new Mexican taco concepts have risen?
 How many new casual cafe concepts are opening?
 How many new ramen outlets and brands are out there?
-The answer to all of these questions is this: “Too many.”
+The answer to all of these questions is “too many.”

 Another shift we are seeing is the rise of the small output, fast return concepts and because of this, the traditional restaurant model also needs to change.
 These fast return concepts look at spending as little as they can, getting the smallest place they can (to reduce overheads), and trying to achieve the fastest return possible.